 The Governing Board was announced on 23 May 2018 and replaced the Interim Advisory Board that had operated since January 2017.
 You can read more in a media release from the Minister for Energy, Environment & Climate Change.

 Strengthening and modernising EPA’s governance, and establishing the Authority as an independent environmental regulator is part of the Victorian Government’s vision for EPA, as outlined in its response to the Independent Inquiry into our role.

 EPA's governance arrangements are described in the EPA Governance Charter (publication 1453).

 Cheryl Batagol PSM joined EPA as Chairman in September 2009 and has more than 40 years’ experience in the waste management, water and environmental sectors.

-On 19 December 2017 Cheryl was appointed Chairperson of the EPA Governing Board for a term of two years.
+On 19 December 2017 Cheryl was appointed Chairperson of the EPA Governing Board until June 2020.
 Members of the Governing Board were announced on 23 May 2018 and officially commenced on 1 July 2018 under the Environment Protection Act 2017.

 Cheryl is also the Chair of the Cooperative Research Centre for Water Sensitive Cities and the Chair of the Heads of EPAs Australia and New Zealand.